Roslyn station (LIRR): 20th century

 In 1905, a second track along the Oyster Bay Branch was constructed between Albertson and Roslyn.
-Four years later, in 1909, the second track was further extended from Roslyn to Glen Cove; the second track was constructed in anticipation of the Oyster Bay Branch being electrified past East Williston, north and east to the branch's eastern terminus in Oyster Bay.
+Four years later, in 1909, the second track was further extended from Roslyn to Glen Cove; the second track was constructed in anticipation of the Oyster Bay Branch being electrified past East Williston, north and east to the line's eastern terminus in Oyster Bay.

-From the 1900s until the system's closure in 1920, the New York & North Shore Traction Company's Port Washington Line stopped at and served the station; the n23 bus follows much this former trolley line's route.
+In 1907, New York & North Shore Traction Company's Port Washington Line opened, with a major stop located at the Roslyn LIRR station.
+This electric trolley service continued to stop at – and serve – the Roslyn station until 1920, when the NY&NS ceased all operations and went out of business after suffering from a financial collapse; as of 2026, the n23 bus route – operated as part of the Nassau Inter-County Express bus network – follows much of this former trolley line's route.

 On the evening of July 15, 1927, an Oyster Bay-bound express train struck a vehicle which had stalled in the middle of the former Orchard Street grade crossing, in front of the station.
 The collision led to the vehicle being knocked into a telephone pole, and the two occupants of the vehicle were ejected from the impact.
 The driver, identified as Jacob Bolzicot, sustained critical injuries and was taken to Nassau County Hospital in Mineola.
 The other occupant, Catherine – Bolzicot's 4-year-old daughter, was uninjured.

 In 1940, the Long Island Rail Road remodeled the exterior of the station house, covering the brick façade with stucco, which resulted in public outcry.
 Roslyn Estates resident Christopher Morley, who frequently used the station, called for the Long Island Rail Road remove the stucco and re-expose the brickwork.
 The Long Island Rail Road, which was looking to improve the station due to increasing ridership, soon agreed to remove the layer of stucco and re-expose the bricks – a process which was completed early that November.